 The financial statements are presented in sterling, which is the functional currency and presentational currency of the Company.
-At 30 September 2011, all of the Company's investments, with the exception of four, were priced in sterling.
-The four exceptions, Thomson Reuters, listed in Canada, Heineken, listed in the Netherlands, and Dr Pepper Snapple and Kraft Foods, both listed in the United States, represent 10.0% of the portfolio (see page 8).
+At 30 September 2012, the Company's investments, with the exception of four, were priced in sterling.
+The four exceptions, Thomson Reuters, listed in Canada, Heineken, listed in the Netherlands, and Dr Pepper Snapple and Kraft Foods, both listed in the United States, represent 15.4% of the portfolio (see page 8).